 Each observer should keep track of time caps, including halftime cap, soft cap, and hard cap.
 Give captains and/or coaches reminders of upcoming time caps approximately five to ten minutes prior to the time caps.
 It is a good practice to synchronize your watch with the official clock before the tournament.
 Once the time cap has been reached and the current scoring attempt is completed, confirm with the captains and/or coaches the new halftime target or game total, as appropriate.
-In accordance with the 2022-2023 Official Rules of Ultimate, only one point is added to the higher score in the case of the soft cap and halftime cap.
+In accordance with the 2024-2025 Official Rules of Ultimate, only one point is added to the higher score in the case of the soft cap and halftime cap.
 When a time cap is reached between points, the current scoring attempt has already begun and the point must be played before determining the new halftime target or game total; confirm this procedure with captains and/or coaches before teams signal readiness.
+When the soft cap is reached during halftime (remember that at the end of halftime, the standard time between pulls begins and is not considered a part of halftime), the new game total is one more than the higher score.
+When the hard cap is reached during halftime, the game is over.
 Note that the winning score will never exceed the game total and there is no requirement in the rules to win by two in any situation.